 Career Visions employment services provide person-centered supports to people as young as 14 years of age.
 The program teaches employability skills, how to create a quality resume, interview skills and how to obtain and maintain a job in the community.

 These services include:

 - Supported employment (Intensive and Extended services)

 Career Visions staff have fostered partnerships and relationships across Clinton, Essex, Franklin, and St. Lawrence counties.

 A referral is needed to obtain employment support services through Citizen Advocates.
 For more information, see the links below:

 Discovery First is the process of learning about an individual through gathering information relevant to employment.
 The purpose is to analyze and synthesize this information into a recommendation for meeting the individual’s career and vocational goals.
 Discovery through Exposure, Exploration, Experience, Evaluation, Education, and Empowerment will also prepare the individual for competitive employment.

 Employment Training Program

 The Employment Training Program is a service offered specifically to state Office for People with Developmental Disabilities (OPWDD) eligible participants.
 In most cases, it starts with an in-depth discovery process to learn more about the job seeker.
-The discovery process includes interviews with family, friends and staff, volunteering and job shadows, and community assessments at various businesses within the community.
-This helps the person, and employment staff, better learn what the person’s skills are and what their barriers are.
+The discovery process includes interviews with family, friends and staff, volunteering and job shadowing, and community assessments at various businesses within the community.
+This process helps the individual and employment staff, better learn what the person’s skills are and what their barriers are.
 Once the discovery process has been completed and approved by OPWDD, job development begins.
 One key factor that makes the Employment Training Program different from other employment programs is that when a job is found, the person is actually put on NYS payroll for up to a year.
 This gives businesses more incentive to hire participants of that program since they aren’t responsible for the person’s wages for a period of time.
 The program also allows for intensive job coaching.